 - Guide 1: How to Remove SwiftBrowse from Windows.

-- Guide 2: Get rid of SwiftBrowse from Mac OS X.
+- Guide 2: Get rid of SwiftBrowse on Mac OS X.

-- Guide 3: Remove SwiftBrowse from Google Chrome.
+- Guide 3: Remove SwiftBrowse in Google Chrome.

 - Guide 4: Erase SwiftBrowse from Mozilla Firefox.

 - Guide 5: Uninstall SwiftBrowse from Microsoft Edge.

 - Guide 7: Eliminate SwiftBrowse from Internet Explorer.